opvasger/elm-minify/readme.md

 More optimizations for Elm are described in [the official guide](https://guide.elm-lang.org/optimization/)

 ## If It Isn't Working
-The CLI has a number of flags to modify behavior, describe here:
+The CLI has a number of flags to modify behavior, described here:

 ```bash
 elm-minify --help